validatedid/did-auth-oidc-siop/README.md

-# DID Auth Library
+# Validated ID DID SIOP Auth Library

 > This is a ValidatedID version of did-auth protocol to authenticate a user and a Relaying Party using vid DIDs.

-The current DID Auth implementation follows EBSI's DID Auth, i.e. [DID Auth RFC Section 4](https://ec.europa.eu/cefdigital/wiki/pages/viewpage.action?spaceKey=BLOCKCHAININT&title=RFC+DID+Auth+in+EBSI+V1#RFCDIDAuthinEBSIV1-UserAuthenticationusingVerifiableID), which uses two JSON Web Tokens (JWT) signed by both two parties DID keys in a double challenge-response authentication.
+The current DID Auth implementation follows [DID SIOP Auth](https://identity.foundation/did-siop/), which uses two JSON Web Tokens (JWT) signed by both two parties DID keys in a double challenge-response authentication.

 Current version supports only `ES256k-R` algorithm (the EC secp256k1).